Sammus: Music

-Sammus' influences started with her older brother Disashi (currently a member of Gym Class Heroes), who exposed her both to video games and alternative rock bands like Weezer and Nirvana.
+Sammus' influences started with her older brother Disashi (formerly a member of Gym Class Heroes), who exposed her both to video games and alternative rock bands like Weezer and Nirvana.
 In addition, Sammus has stated that she has been heavily influenced by Kanye West, particularly his debut album The College Dropout:

 It just hit me at the right time.
 I was about to go into college, and I think prior to that album dropping, I hadn't felt like I could have a voice in hip hop.
 What [was] represented were two sides of the spectrum: you had 'I have a lot of money, and I do a lot of cool things with my money'—hip hop that was on MTV—and then there was the super lyrical, very conscious, Mos Def, 'let's talk about the system.'
 And I didn't feel qualified to contribute to any of that discussion, because my problems were kind of like: 'uhh, I don't want to go to school...'
 And here was Kanye West talking specifically about 'I don't want to go to school!'